Become a security expert

 The SOC 2 framework strengthens security by requiring the company to comply with a variety of internal controls specific to your company.
 It emphasizes the importance of identifying and mitigating risks, auditing vendor security, reviewing access controls, performing security awareness training, business continuity planning, and many more fundamental security and compliance measures that will level up your company’s security posture.

-To get a SOC 2 report, companies must build and document a number of policies and processes, streamlining issues such as backup recovery and security incident breach notification steps that are commonly required by regulations such as GDPR and HIPAA.
+To get a SOC 2 report, companies must build and document a number of policies and processes, streamlining requirements such as backup recovery and security incident breach notification steps that are commonly mandated by regulations such as GDPR and HIPAA.
 Taking the steps to put these policies and processes in place ensures that responsibility for ownership is defined.
 This allows your company to quickly tackle identified issues, breeze through due diligence for mergers and acquisitions, fundraising, or other major company events, more confidently address any legal and regulatory issues and easily respond to any customer's compliance requests.

 SOC 2 enables you to create a framework for identifying and addressing risks to your business, whether they stem from potential fraud, natural disasters, security attacks, or faulty operational practices.
 Risk management is often overlooked but is crucial to a company that wants to stay secure, grow, and understand where else they can continue to improve.